5/7/2025

 Chief Executive Officer

 Yeah, our inventory is in a place where, I mean, we're fairly comfortable.
-It's going to fluctuate quarter to quarter and, you know, as it, as it moves through the, through the line, I mean, again, we're different than some of our peers and that we do believe very strongly in branded products, through branded retail as a key cornerstone strategy of ours.
-And, and as we mentioned, right, we've been increasing wholesale in certain markets.
-And, you know, we have, depending on this particular state, we may be, you know, willing to, towards the launch of certain products and et cetera.
-So, it's, you know, again, I think it's, it's a normal fluctuation given our current strategic priorities across the platform.
+It's going to fluctuate quarter to quarter as it moves through the line.
+I mean, again, we're different than some of our peers in that we do believe very strongly in branded products through branded retail as a key cornerstone strategy of ours.
+And as we mentioned, right, we've been increasing wholesale sales.
+In certain markets, you know, we have, depending on this particular state, we may be, you know, billing towards the launch of certain products, et cetera.
+So it's, you know, again, I think it's a normal fluctuation given our current strategic priorities across the platform.

 speaker